prabhuignoto/react-chrono-docs/docs/api/props.md

 ## enableQuickJump

 Enabling this property enables the quick jump feature for the timeline.
 When enabled, the user can jump to a specific timeline item.

+## disableToolbar

+Enabling this property disables and hide the toolbar.